 ServicesArchitectural Design | Architecture | Civil Engineering | Engineering | Forensic Engineering | Historic Renovation/Reuse | Special Inspections | Structural Engineering | Value Engineering

 The North Plaza on the Missouri State Capitol grounds receives a high level of public utilization, and it’s restoration gives the State a chance to repair and historically restore all the monuments, fountain, and paving surfaces.

-This project is currently in the design phase.
-Its scope includes replacement of stone pavers, edge stones and new concrete slabs with necessary drainage for the North Plaza and flanking radius sidewalks.
-The north wall will be repaired including tuck pointing on the granite base for the Statue.
-The tree planters along the north wall will be redesigned, and existing trees will be removed and replaced.
+The design scope included replacement of stone pavers, edge stones and new concrete slabs with necessary drainage for the North Plaza and flanking radius sidewalks.
+The north wall would be repaired to include tuck pointing on the granite base of the Thomas Jefferson Statue and modern look out for visitors.
+Also a part of the project was the Liberty Bell and restoration of the fountain statues.
+The tree planters along the north wall were redesigned to be more historically correct, and existing trees would be removed and replaced.

-This area is paved with Carthage marble, which is not currently available.
-Consequently, various substitute materials will be evaluated in terms of their ability to replicate the plaza’s original appearance and to exceed its durability, stability and weather resistance.
+This area was paved and built with marble from Carthage, MO, where the quarry is no longer in use.
+Consequently, various substitute materials were evaluated in terms of their ability to replicate the plaza’s original appearance and to exceed its durability, stability and weather resistance.